KikeVen/python911/_posts/2019-9-23-string_tutorial-09.md

 'Beautiful Is Better Than Ugly.'
 ```

-Python also offers a number of Methods specifically for searching for a substring in a string
+Python also offers a number of Methods specifically for searching for a substring in a string.

 ### `.count()`